Burma exiles watch and wait

 Aung is convinced there can be no real freedom in Burma until there is peace but he's deeply pessimistic about the chances of that happening.

 "The military won't give up easily" he says.
-"You can't beat them in battle and you can't beat them by protesting."'Music to my ears'
+"You can't beat them in battle and you can't beat them by protesting."

 But inside Burma, things are changing.
 A new parliament has enacted laws including the right to form trade unions.
 Some political prisoners have been released.